Call Us

 Spiti Valley in winter is unlike any other Himalayan experience.
 Located in Himachal Pradesh, bordering Tibet, Spiti is a high-altitude cold desert known for its stark landscapes, ancient monasteries, and remote villages.
 In the winter months, the valley transforms into a snow-covered expanse, where silence dominates and life slows down.

-Spiti in winter offers a rare opportunity to witness this transformation—where frozen rivers, snow-laden cliffs, and isolated hamlets paint a picture of resilience and beauty.
+Winter Spiti offers a rare opportunity to witness this transformation—where frozen rivers, snow-laden cliffs, and isolated hamlets paint a picture of resilience and beauty.
 The usual route via Manali is closed due to heavy snowfall, so the journey begins from Shimla, making the Shimla to Spiti Valley the most practical and scenic option.

 Connectivity in winter is limited, and that’s part of the charm.
 The route from Spiti valley from Shimla takes you through Kinnaur—Kalpa, Reckong Peo, and Nako—before reaching Kaza, the administrative center of Spiti.
 These towns serve as acclimatization points and offer glimpses into the region’s culture and terrain.
 The roads are challenging, often icy, and demand patience, but the reward is immense.